Tanya’s incredibly lo-fi web site

 Dune - Ok, it's been slagged off by just about everyone (including its own director due to studio meddling), but I love it.
 Perfectly cast.

 And now, a blast from the past: Ladies and Gentlemen, The Fabulous Stains!
 Yes, I first saw this cheesy hidden gem on USA Network's Night Flight (I think they played it every night for a year, lol).
-I just got a fresh new copy of this completely unavailable film on DVD through eBay.
+I got a copy of this completely unavailable film on DVD through eBay.
 Fantastic, featuring the likes of Paul Cook and Steve Jones of the Sex Pistols, Paul Simonon of the Clash, Fee Waybill of The Tubes, and Ray Winstone from "Quadrophenia".
-Plus, lots o' grrrrrl power!
+Plus, lots o' grrrrrl power, and a brief uncredited performance by Brent Spiner!

 Highlander - ok, it's a little uncool, kind of like being into progressive rock (which I am, lol), but I still like it!
 Hey, and Russell Mulcahy also directed all of those groovy Duran Duran videos in the 80s ;-)